 The Advocates’ Society launched a new mentoring program exclusively for TAS members in January 2023.
 The program is hosted on Mentorship Rocket, a Canadian platform that supports micro-mentoring sessions.

 A key goal of this new mentoring program is to create a simple way for new and less experienced members to feel more connected to their professional community, and obtain some career advice from more senior members of the bar.
 This program model is convenient, efficient and effective:

 · No extensive questionnaires or profile setups.

-Just simple connection and conversation for junior lawyers to get some tips and connect with someone new.
+Just simple connection and conversation for junior lawyers to get some tips and meet someone new.
 And if there is a fit?
 Great!
 You and your mentee can choose to connect or meet again.
 But that is up to you.

-1. Register!
-Once you register to be a mentee, TAS staff will set you up in the portal and send you log on instructions by email.
+Once you register to be a mentee, TAS staff will set you up in the portal and send you log on instructions by email within a few days.

-Want to be a Mentor for the new program?
 Regular TAS members (8+ years of call) can opt in to be a mentor on their member profile on the TAS website under the Preferences tab.
-TAS staff will add you to the Mentorship Rocket portal and send set up instructions.
+TAS staff will add you to the Mentorship Rocket portal and provide you with set up instructions.